kuzzleio/documentation-old/src/guide/getting-started/index.md

  to see alternative methods to install Kuzzle.
 </aside>

-This command downloads and executes the installation script.
-The script checks the system for a set of pre-requisites (curl or wget, docker and docker-compose) and then run Kuzzle.
+This command downloads, installs and runs Kuzzle.

-Alternatively you can run the script with the --no-run option to only install Kuzzle.
+Use the --no-run option to prevent the script from running Kuzzle.

 Once the installation process is complete, the script will greet you with the following message